jsaintvanne/MyMSMSstudy/MSpurity/README.md

   - with `xcms-group` we can generate directly a peaklist on Galaxy.
 So, I can find peaks with MZ = 166.08 and RT around 511 seconds.

   - with `assess-purity` I can also find peaks with MZ = 166.08 (lines 954 and 919 on tsv file).
 However, their RT is around 1000 seconds...
 How is it possible whereas we saw 2 MS2 spectra with precursorMZ at 166.08 and precursorRT around 500 ??
-There is a peak (line 477) with MZ at 166.12 and RT around 514...
-Possible that it is a good peak ?

   - So it is an evidence that after the mapping with `frag4feature` I can't find these peaks !